5l0m1n5ky/drone-management-app/drone-enterprise-management-app-backend/README.eng.md

 ## Roadmap

-Aplikacja ma charakter rozwojowy.
-Wymagane jest jeszcze kilka kroków zanim aplikacja osiągnie status _użyta komeryjnie_
+The application has _in development_ specificity.
+A few more steps are required before the application reaches _commercially used_ status.

--   Wdrożenie
+-   Deployment
--   Implementacja systemu płatności mobilnych
+-   Implementation of an online payment system
--   Integracja z Google Ads, Google Analytics oraz Google Push Notifications
+-   Implementation of Google Ads, Google Analytics and Google Push Notifications
--   Implementacja checklisty przed zleceniem, generowanie raportu z inspekcji, generowanie INOP (Instrukcja Operacyjna)
--   poprawa efektywności i pozycjonowania
+-   Implementation of checklist before realisation, generation of inspection report, generation of INOP (Operational Instruction)
+-   Improving efficiency and positioning

+## License

+All rights reserved.
+It is permitted to run the project for recruitment and verification purposes.

+## Author

+Szymon Słomiński [@5l0m1n5ky](https://github.com/5l0m1n5ky)

-## Przypisy
+## Attribution

 Część użytych multimediów pochodzi z: